 The sole purpose of this article is merely to provide a good starting point if you are a singer contemplating a new acoustic guitar.

 Mid Range Scoop

 The frequency range of the human voice

-Unless you are playing instrumental music, vocals are generally the most critical component when accompanied.
-In simple terms, we are conditioned to hear the human voice, and we know when something doesn’t sound right.
+Unless you are playing instrumental music, vocals are generally the most critical component when playing accompanied.
+In simple terms, we are conditioned to hear the subtleties and nuances of the human voice, and we know when something doesn’t sound right.